madskristensen/PrettyPaste/README.md

 # PasteR for Visual Studio 2012 #

-Fixes pasting from Internet Explorer by removing the extra blank lines
+Fixes pasting from Internet Explorer and Word by removing the extra blank lines